Firza Andika: PSM Makassar (loan)

 Firza extended his stay at PSM Makassar on loan for the 2020 Liga 1 season.

 Firza made his debut on 1 September 2019 as a substitute in a match against Persela Lamongan.
 Despite the competition being canceled after three matchdays due to the COVID-19 pandemic, he did not return to Tubize.

 Persikabo 1973

 At the end of his problematic contract with Tubize, Firza in early 2021 joined Liga 1 club Persikabo 1973, which is supported by the Indonesian military.
 At the same time, Firza enrolled himself into the Indonesian Air Force.
 Firza made his debut on 3 September 2021 as a substitute in a match against Madura United.
 On 17 October, Firza scored his first goal for Persikabo in a 3–0 victory over Borneo Samarinda at the Sultan Agung Stadium.
-He contributed with 28 appearances, 1 goals and 3 assists during with Persikabo 1973 for one season.
+He made 28 appearances, scoring one goal and making three assists while with Persikabo for one season in 1973.